 Inter-island ferries are reasonably priced and offer two or three classes (depending on the ship).
 It's recommended that you take the sleeper class (FJ$104 pp, Suva-Taveuni); these are dormitory-like accommodation and offer the best value for money.

 Bikes are becoming a more common way of getting around Fiji.
 There are various tours available or you can go on your own and wander through the villages.
-The land is pretty flat so it's easy to bike around without much fitness.
+The land is pretty flat so it's easy to bike around however fit you are.

 Cycling is a great way to see Fiji but make sure you carry all your own spares and supplies as bike shops are scarce.
 It's a good idea to carry plenty of water; a camelbak is great, as it's very hot and humid almost year round.